For your Home

 Common house spiders do have venom in their fangs that they use to paralyze prey.
 However, they have very small fangs and the amount of venom within them is minimal compared to the average human.
 Most humans are unlikely to have a reaction to a common house spider bite.

 People who are sensitive to insect bites and stings might have a reaction.
-Red bumps, rashes and hives could indicate an allergic reaction and medical attention should be sought immediately.
+Red bumps, rashes and hives could indicate an allergic reaction, and medical attention should be sought immediately.

 If you have a large number of webs, it could mean you have a common house spider infestation problem.
 Although there is little in the way of health risks associated with the House spider, those webs, as they collect dust and debris, can make your home look messy.
-Western Exterminator spider control specialist can help get rid of common house spiders already there and offer advice on how to prevent them from returning.
+Western Exterminator spider control technician can help get rid of common house spiders already there and offer advice on how to prevent them from returning.